 Exemplary business use cases

 This chapter describes some exemplary business use cases for the application of the VEC data format.
+The VEC has been designed with these business cases in mind.
+However, this list shall not be considered as complete or as a restriction of the usage of the VEC.

 UC1: Exchange of components data (part master data)

 The VEC data format specification must have a scalable concept for the exchange of part master data.
-This includes at least the following sub use cases which can possibly appear in separated or in common:
+This includes at least the following sub use cases which can appear separately or in any combination:

 UC1.1: Exchange of components data (part master data) with focus on their technical features